clamstew/tidbyt-community/apps/yearclock/README.md

 - **Multiple Color Schemes**: Choose from Rainbow, Grayscale, Red, Blue, Green, or Purple gradients
 - **Seasonal Color Mapping**: Colors flow from darker (winter) to brighter (summer) throughout the year
 - **Hemisphere Support**: Northern and Southern hemisphere modes flip the seasonal positioning for any color scheme
-- **Retro Dial Marker**: A white dial line with beveled edges and magenta accent dots shows today's position
+- **Configurable Dial Marker**: A white dial line with beveled edges and customizable accent dots shows today's position
 - **Optional Date Display**: Shows current date in the corner (configurable)
 - **Timezone Aware**: Uses your location for accurate local time calculations